 COFFERS

-Coffer functionality allows users to create groupings of cash based upon mappings of workflow and quality such as ATM Replace Cash/Fit quality would be two-way mapping thus creating a coffer.
-Coffers runs parallel to the default Dashboard, but it reflects balances by the various coffers as opposed to the Funding Source breakdown reflected on the default Dashboard.
+Coffer functionality allows users to create groupings of cash based on mapping of workflow and quality such as ATM Replace Cash/Fit quality would be two-way mapping thus creating a coffer.
+Coffers run parallel to the default Dashboard, but it reflects balances by the various coffers as opposed to the Funding Source breakdown reflected on the default Dashboard.